$\Phi^4_3$ measures on compact Riemannian $3$-manifolds: Induction on Feynman amplitudes

 Roughly speaking, in practice, it means you have a subamplitude $\mcA_{\mcG^\prime}$ with a certain scaling degree with respect to to its deepest diagonal $\textbf{d}_{V(\mcG^\prime)}$, then since we would like to see how this subamplitude scales inside a bigger graph, we need to lift this to a bigger configuration space $\mcM^{V(\mcG)}$, and we would like to examine the scaling degree with respect to the deepest diagonal $\textbf{d}_{V(\mcG)}$ of the larger graph or the marked diagonal $\textbf{d}_{V(\mcG),z}$ of the larger graph.
 We need to ensure the scaling degree is unaffected under changes of the scaling dynamics.

 \ssk

 \begin{Dem} The proof is very similar to the proof of~\cite[Lemma 6.4.5 p.~144]{Dangthese}.
-By the invariance results under scalings from Proposition~\ref{Prop:intrinsicscalingspaces}, the proof reduces to the comparison of linear scalings w.r.t. different points.
+By the invariance results under scalings from Proposition~\ref{Prop:intrinsicscalingspaces}, the proof reduces to the comparison of linear scalings with respect to different points.
 So we are reduced to the following generic situation, we work on $(\bbR^{1+d})$ and we would like to compare the two linear scaling flows~: